 Very Important: Following a concussion, participants may come into the studio and watch, but must not be in full uniform nor come on the mat for training until MSMAP has received a Medical Release Notification from the participant's physician.

-The Centers for Disease Control offers this free online course will help you understand a concussion and the potential consequences of this injury, recognize concussion signs and symptoms and how to respond, learn about steps for returning to activity (play and school) after a concussion, and focus on prevention and preparedness to help keep athletes safe season-to-season.
+This free online course offered by The Centers for Disease Control will help you understand a concussion and the potential consequences of this injury, recognize concussion signs and symptoms and how to respond, learn about steps for returning to play and school activities after a concussion, and focus on prevention and preparedness to help keep athletes safe season-to-season.

 Fact Sheet for Athletes